joebobmiles/joseph-miles-fe-takehome/README.md

 - React (Create React App) - https://create-react-app.dev/
 - Redux (Redux Toolkit) - https://redux-toolkit.js.org/

-Other packages/tools may be used for styling, routing, testing, etc.
+Other packages/tools may be used for styling, routing, testing, etc. Please do not use any other React boilerplates or code generators (aside from Create React App).
+Those can help get projects going quickly, but we want to see how you write code and solve problems - we realize this means you might have a less thorough solution, and that's OK.
+You can have a list of "if I had more time I would have added XYZ".

 ## Requirements